Skip to contents

 Using textAnnotatoR with quanteda

 The quanteda package is a powerful framework for text analysis.
-Here’s how to combine textAnnotatoR annotations with quanteda:
+Here’s how you can combine textAnnotatoR annotations with quanteda:

 library(quanteda)